cckmwong-data/credit_scoring/README.md

 1. Load and clean the dataset (drop non-predictive identifiers and redundant columns such as `Client_ID` and `Gender`).
 2. Engineer risk-relevant features, notably the Debt-to-Income (DTI) ratio derived from monthly income and repayment amounts.
 3. Encode employment status as dummy variables (`Employed`, `Self-Employed`, `Unemployed`) to represent employment types numerically.
-4. Use Logistic Regression to predict the binary `Default_Flag` (default vs non-default) based on features including age, DTI, credit history, and employment.
+4. Use Logistic Regression to predict the binary `Default_Flag` (default = 1 vs non-default = 0) based on financial and demographic features.
+5. A higher positive coefficient in Logistic Regression represents a higher probability of repayment, whereas a more negative coefficient suggests a higher probability of default.
+DTI ratio is found to be the main driver of whether the loan would default.
-5. Evaluate performance with multiple classification metrics, emphasizing recall for defaulters and precision–recall/ROC curves.
+6. Evaluate performance with multiple classification metrics, emphasizing recall for defaulters and precision–recall/ROC curves.
-6. Build a SHAP explainer to provide local (per-applicant) feature attribution.
+7. Build a SHAP explainer to show the specific reasons why an individual’s loan was approved or denied.
-7. Deploy the final model, scaler, and SHAP explainer in a Streamlit app that accepts user inputs, returns predicted default/repayment probabilities, applies an explicit decision threshold, and visualizes the drivers of each decision through a SHAP waterfall plot.
+8. Deploy the final model, scaler, and SHAP explainer in a Streamlit app that accepts user inputs, returns predicted default/repayment probabilities, applies an explicit decision threshold, and visualizes the drivers of each decision through a SHAP waterfall plot.

 <img src="./images/shap.png" width="" height="500">